City-of-Helsinki/drupal-helfi-platform/documentation/local.md

 - Go to Git root
 - Start the project by running `make up`
 - Run `make new` to install site from scratch using existing configuration
-- Run `make fresh` to install site from existing `dump.sql` file or sync database from testing environment
+- Run `make fresh` to install site from existing `dump.sql` file or download the database dump from Azure Blob storage

 ## Usage